WELCOMEThis is the official web site of the Psychological Clinical Science Accreditation System (PCSAS).

 PCSAS's first year, 2008, was devoted primarily to start-up activities: (a) establishing the essential infrastructure for inviting, accepting, and processing accreditation applications from eligible doctoral programs; (b) establishing positive working relationships with relevant entities; (c) building a solid fiscal foundation for effective and sustained operation; and (d) articulating the distinct mission, goals, principles, policies, procedures, and criteria that define PCSAS accreditation and make it unique.

 PCSAS started accepting applications for accreditation on June 1, 2009.
 Applications typically are reviewed twice a year.
 The first round of reviews was held November 12, 2009.
-To date, PCSAS has held 9 review sessions and has accredited 24 programs, with several other programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
-The next Review Committee meeting will be held in December 2014.
-The deadline for submission of completed applications to be reviewed at the December meeting is September 1, 2014.
+To date, PCSAS has held 10 review sessions and has accredited 25 programs, with several other programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
+The next Review Committee meeting will be held in May 19, 2015.
+Completed applications to be reviewed at the May meeting should be submitted by February 1, 2015.